 Verify the email address used for the transfer is correct.
 This device will transfer to the email address provided and cannot be undone.
 The new owner would need to transfer the device back to you.

 CLI has many more functions, examples provided here are the most common.
-You can use help to explore other functions supported by your version such as graphQL query helper, upgrades, and more.
+You can use to explore other functions supported by your version such as graphQL query helper, upgrades, and more.